*This post may contain affiliate links which won’t change your price but will share some commission.

 If you’re learning Castilian Spanish unfortunately you only have one level.
 Still, you can more than get by by using the 1st level of Castilian Spanish alongside the later levels in Latin Spanish.

-Pimsleur's site offers 1 free lesson for both their Latin and Castilian courses, so you try them out and see if you like them.
+Pimsleur's site offers 7-day free trial for both their Latin and Castilian courses, so you try them out and see if you like them.